realSineWave/Octoscribe/README.md

 - **Transcript Creation:** Upload an audio file and generate a transcript in the form of a .srt file
 - **Subtitle Addition:** Add subtitles to a video using a .srt file
 - **Transcript Translation:** Generate a translated transcript in the form of a .srt file
-- **Generate PDF:** Upload an audio file and generate a PDF containing the transcript
+- **PDF Generation:** Upload an audio file and generate a PDF containing the transcript

 Provide examples, screenshots, or tutorials here as needed.